Franciszka Urszula Radziwiłłowa: Drama

 "The hare-brained judge" is the story of three Christian sisters-martyrs Agapa, Hiony and Irene who lived in times of Emperor Dioсletian.
 The drama is close to the genre of medieval morality play but creatively reworked so main characters were thus in the spotlight.

-G. Baryshev pointed out "emphasis on the greatness and power of the spirit, that could not been broken with persuasion to change the religion or the torture and humiliation" [2].
+G. Baryshev pointed out "emphasis on the greatness and power of the spirit, that could not been broken with persuasion to change the religion or the torture and humiliation".

 Describing the main characters, the author draws attention to the "internal", the spiritual aspect of their holiness.
 To this, we can add the talent of Princess Radziwill as the poetic interpreter of the Christian religion.

 Comedy "Love is born in the eyes" opens the cycle of plays that Polish researcher Yuri Kzhyzhanovsky calls antic-eastern-pastoral.
 The comedy takes place in Cyprus in ancient times.
 The author’s focus is power of love over the person.
 In one of the episodes, Princess Radziwill acts as an amateur politician, offering a model of the ideal state.

-In 1750, Francesca writes a tragedy, "Gold in the fire."
+In 1750, Franciszka Urszula writes a tragedy, "Gold in the fire."
 The plot of the play is known from the Boccaccio’s novels: a story of the Marquis of Saluzzo, who married a poor girl, and then brutally checked a new wife on loyalty and obedience to his will.
 One more comedy, "The Amusement of Fortune" is happening in Egypt and based on the legend about the king of Egypt Apries, who was overthrown by new proclaimed king Amadis.
 The legend was taken from Herodotus "History".
-F.U.
-Radziwill succeeded in synthesizing ancient history, figurative and narrative features of the Hellenistic and heroic novels, adding magnificent Baroque vocal and decoration.
+Franciszka Urszula Radziwiłł succeeded in synthesizing ancient history, figurative and narrative features of the Hellenistic and heroic novels, adding magnificent Baroque vocal and decoration.
 For 1751 play "Trapped libertines”, Francesca processed famous Eastern fairy tale from “Thousand and one nights”.
 Danish expert A. Stender-Peterson noted liveliness of dialogues and wonderful characteristic differentiation.
 [3] It was an achievement of Francesca that in the era of pastoral drama she used live colloquial, created vivid real characters and successfully combined all the elements.

 The comedy "Unreasonable Judge" was the second Eastern farce, "realistic samples of comic Orientalism" [4] Nesvizh poet united the eastern entourage with elements of farcical action.